 In the US alone, 16% of the denied claims are due to non-covered procedures.

 The claim may be rejected if it isn’t submitted within the payer’s specified number of days after the service.
 When filing, it’s necessary to account for the time needed to rework rejections.

 These reviews come in two forms:

-- Automated – where a computer program or software looks for incorrect coding.
+- Automated – A computer program or software looks for incorrect coding.

-- Complex – when a licensed health practitioner decides whether the service was covered, appropriate, and required.
+- Complex – A licensed health practitioner decides whether the service is covered, appropriate, and required.

 Insurance payers go through the claim adjudication procedure to determine how much they owe the provider.
 They base their decision on the claim that the healthcare provider sent.

 Occasionally, relative to the amount stated on the claim, the insurance company will only pay a percentage of what they owe to the healthcare provider.
 This occurs when the payer determines that the billable service is inappropriate based on the diagnosis or procedure code in the claim.